Manhattan Beach Pier at sunset over the Pacific

 1. 1Morning at Yellow Vase

-2. 2Fitting at Diane's Bikinis or Village Runner
+2. 2Fitting at Village Runner

 3. 3Sunset dinner at Riviera House